h0ngcha0/liuhongchao.github.io/_posts/2018-11-01-thoughts-on-ralph-merkle-dao-democracy.md

 The legendary strategist Lee Kuan Yew had expressed similiar opinions.
-But instead of going down the path of assigning weights to each vote  that more informed people would make bigger impact in the election, Merkle's design does that implicitly by reducing the complexity of individual voting to something that everybody is qualified to answer, but the collectivly outcome of the voting could be used to answer very sophiscated questions.
+But instead of going down the path of assigning weights to each vote  that more informed people would make bigger impact in the election, Merkle's design does that implicitly by reducing the complexity of individual voting to something that everybody is qualified to answer, but the collective outcome of the voting could be used to answer very sophiscated questions.
 Couple that with an incentive structure to encourage bright people to make the best prediction, as well as a DAO to enforce transparency of the entire process, it seems like a reasonable replacement to the current form of democracy, at least on paper.